 Katie Hathaway is Director of Events & Marketing for the Virginia Center for Inclusive Communities (VCIC), an organization that works with schools, business, and communities to achieve success through inclusion.
 In her role, she is responsible for planning and executing the organization’s Humanitarian Awards Dinner events and conferences across the Commonwealth.
 She also supports VCIC’s marketing efforts through graphic design and online media management.

 Prior to joining VCIC, Katie was Operations Manager at Initiatives of Change/Hope in the Cities, where she planned and organized events, supported the organization’s communications efforts, and oversaw office operations.
-During her tenure, Katie managed the “Unpacking the 2010 Census” program, “The Trust Factor” Conference in Washington DC, and served as head of the Conference Operations department at an annual international conference near Montreux, Switzerland.
+During her tenure, Katie managed the “Unpacking the 2010 Census” program, “The Trust Factor” Conference in Washington DC, and served as head of the Conference Operations department at the organization’s conference center near Montreux, Switzerland.

 Katie holds an M.A. in Intercultural Relations from Lesley University, with a focus on intercultural/diversity training and consulting.
 She earned her B.A. in International Relations from Franklin University Switzerland in Lugano, Switzerland.